VitalijsP/react_mintos/README.md

 ##  About project

 The project was divided into components.
-Module SCSS was used for styling. if I had more time for the project, I would add @media queries to improve application responsive design.
+Module SCSS was used for styling.
+If I had more time for the project, I would add @media queries to improve application responsive design.